Pennsylvania woman accused of laptop theft from Pelosi's office during Capitol riot taken into custody

-Riley June Williams was taken into custody in the Middle District of Pennsylvania on Monday.
+Riley June Williams was arrested Monday, according to a Justice Department official.
+It's not yet known when her initial court appearance will be.

-The FBI said in an arrest warrant Sunday, however, that Williams hasn't been charged with theft but only with illegally entering the Capitol and with disorderly conduct.
+The FBI said in an arrest warrant Sunday that Williams hasn't been charged with theft but only with illegally entering the Capitol and with disorderly conduct.

 FBI vetting Guard troops in DC amid fears of insider attack